rexresearch

 plates to which the deformed, flexible sheet-like members are

-attached in such a manner that they are unable to return to their
+attached in such a manner that they are unable to return to

-implementations, be comprised of electroactive polymer material, a
+in various implementations, be comprised of electroactive

-magnetostrictive material, a metal coil passing through a magnetic
+polymer material, a magnetostrictive material, a metal coil

-field, hydraulic pistons, pneumatic pistons, shape memory alloy
+passing through a magnetic field, hydraulic pistons, pneumatic

-elements, and/or the like.
+pistons, shape memory alloy elements, and/or the like.

 [0009] For propulsion embodiments, when the elastic or variable

-coupling components are actuated with an input of energy, such as
+coupling components are actuated with an input of energy, such

-deformed, flexible sheet-like members, causing their deformations
+the deformed, flexible sheet-like members, causing their

-actuators create undulation motion along the flexible sheet-like
+variably-coupled actuators create undulation motion along the

 [0010] For generator embodiments secured in the directional flow